|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 Dry card compass is used as a standard compass whereas a wet card compass is meant to be a steering compass.
 Dry compass is super sensitive.
 A slight disturbance to it will set it into a motion and it will start moving from one side to the other.

 With a wet card compass, the liquid within it will minimize the oscillations and as such it has more utility as a steering compass.
 In a lot of ships, it is use as a standard compass, as the gyro compass helps with the key directions.
-If you are deciding to purchase a wet compass, then always ensure that the liquid within it is ‘non-freezing’.
+If you are deciding to purchase a wet compass, then always make sure that the liquid within it is ‘non-freezing’.

 Fixed vs Adjustable Arrow